|Home||Queens||Honey Production||Employment||Contact Us||Research & Publications||Tours||Items For Sale||Links||FAQs|

 Flow hives were designed in Australia, a very different climate.
 Given that a Saskatchewan hive can fill a flow hive in 24 hours with nectar, I'm not sure how you could use it in Saskatchewan without either removing nectar rather than honey or making your bees swarm.

-There is a good article in the Regina Bee Club Newsletter that evaluates it.
+is a good article in the Regina Bee Club Newsletter that

 that weren't the case, bees would have taken over the world long